Doofinder logo

 In our example, dfGroup can take the value “A”, “B”, “C” or “D”.

-3. Modify the Card Template
+3. Modify The Card Template

 Now, let's dive into the heart of your product display—the card template.
 Within your Doofinder admin, locate the pricing block and customize it to dynamically showcase the appropriate price for each user group.
 By replacing the default pricing block with tailored alternatives, you'll ensure that every visitor sees the most relevant pricing information.